JinalShah2002/march-madness-mania/README.md

 - Read more papers to improve our feature set so that we can elevate the model's performance (engineering better features).
 - Build a UI/UX so that this can become an actual application with a frontend that a user can use.
 - Build a smooth pipeline such that we can send in 2 team names and get a prediction.
+- Understand and analyze the errors made by the model in the 2023 tournament.
+- Perform more feature analysis to better engineer our feature set.